let-def/texpresso/README.md

    The driver is where the "live" magic lives.
 It is the `texpresso` binary, whose sources are in this repository.

 The driver sends information between the editor and the renderer in both directions.
-In particular it is possible to ask the editor to jump to a specific place in the LaTeX document by clicking on the viewer window, or conversely to refresh the viewer window to display the document at the editor position.
+In particular, it is possible to ask the editor to jump to a specific place in the LaTeX document by clicking on the viewer window or, conversely, to refresh the viewer window to display the document at the editor position.

 ## Viewer controls